jasonfilippou/agile-bank/README.md

 We use [SpringHATEOAS](https://spring.io/projects/spring-hateoas) to render the links.
 You can find details in the `AccountModelAssembler` and `TransactionModelAssembler` classes.

-Try getting the account that you just created by making a `GET` at `/bankapi/account/1`:
+Try getting the account that you just created by making a `GET` at `/bankapi/account/1`.
+You should receive a `200 OK` and the same payload:

 ```json
 {